 (These values were selected randomly and don’t reflect real-world correlation).

 There are three requirements for the correlation matrix:

 The matrix must have unit value (1.0) in the diagonal.
 Essentially this means that every value is 100% correlated with itself.
-Any other value here would be impossible.
+(No other value would make sense).